-Additionally, targeted catch crops of 145,000 ha were implemented in 2017 to counteract the potential increase in leaching due to the extra application of fertiliser in 2017.
-In 2018, 2019 and 2020, the need for targeted catch crops was approximately 114,000, 139,000 and 373,000 ha, respectively.
+Additionally, targeted catch crops of 145,000 ha were implemented in 2017 to counteract the potential increase in leaching due to the extra application of fertilizer in 2017.
+In 2018 and 2019, the need for targeted catch crops was approximately 114,000 and 139,000 ha, respectively.
 The targeted catch crops scheme was introduced to ensure that the status of coastal waters and groundwater does not deteriorate.
 Therefore, targeted catch crops are established in catchments where reduction of the nitrogen load is needed.
-Applicants for targeted catch crops could be all farmers who either own or lease fields for cultivation in such catchments.
+Applicants for targeted catch crops could be all farmers who either own or lease fields in such small catchments for cultivation.

-The second River Basin Management Plans (RBMPII) was adopted in June 2016.
-It proposes schemes for implementation of mitigation measures, such as re-establishment of riparian areas, construction of wetlands, set-aside of organic soils, afforestation and adjustment of greening elements.
-The national reduction target for nitrogen in 2021 is estimated to 13,100 t N. However, the RBMPII only includes mitigation measures to obtain an annual reduction of the marine N load of 6,900 t N in the period 2015-2021 (SVANA 2016).
-The decision on which measures to initiate to reach a further reduction in the annual nitrogen load of 6,200 t N has been postponed to after 2021.
+The second River Basin Management Plans (RBMPII) was adopted in June 2016, proposing schemes for implementation of mitigation measures, such as re-establishment of riparian areas, construction of wetlands, set aside of organic soils, afforestation and adjustment of greening elements, to obtain an annual reduction in the marine N load of 6,900 t N in the period 2015-2021 (SVANA 2016).
+However, the actual decision on which measures to initiate to reach an annual reduction in the nitrogen load of 6,200 t N has been postponed to after 2021.

-The N load to marine waters has been reduced incrementally along with the successful implementation of measures to reduce loadings from point sources and agriculture.
+The N load to marine waters has been reduced incrementally along with the successful implementation of measures from point sources and agriculture.
 Approximately half of the Danish land area is located within catchments equipped with stream water gauging stations where the N load to marine areas is regularly measured (Kronvang et al., 2008).
-The nitrogen load for ungauged catchments has been modelled using an empirical model (Windolf et al., 2011), and the combination of measurements and modelling shows that the total annual load to marine waters varied between 55,000 and 59,000 t N, yielding an average of 57,000 t N for the five years (2010-2014) used as reference level in the RBMPII (SVANA (2016), Wiberg-Larsen (2015)).
-However, the calculation of this total nitrogen load to coastal areas has been updated and now includes a higher proportion of gauged catchments as well as an improved and more detailed calculation of discharge in ungauged catchments (Thodsen et al., 2021).
-For the period 2015-2019, the updated calculation yields an annual flow-normalised nitrogen load ranging between 55,000 and 66,000 t N with the highest value in 2019 following a year with drought-related low crop harvest.
-For 2020, the normalised total nitrogen load was 51,000 t N, which is the lowest value in the monitoring period (1990-2020) (Thodsen, 2021).
+The nitrogen load for ungauged catchments has been modelled using an empirical model (Windolf et al., 2011) and shows that the annual load to marine waters varied between 55,000 and 59,000 t N, yielding an average of 57,000 t N for the five years (2010-2014) used as reference level in the RBMPII (SVANA (2016), Wiberg-Larsen (2015)).
+However, the calculation of this total nitrogen load to coastal areas has been updated and now includes a higher proportion of gauged catchments as well as an improved and more detailed calculation of discharge in ungauged catchments (Thodsen et al., 2020).
+The updated calculation yields an annual flow-normalized nitrogen load ranging between 51,900 and 57,700 t N, with an average of 53,500 t N for the period 2010-2014.
+For the period 2015-2019, the flow-normalized total nitrogen load has varied between 53,400 and 61,000 t N with the lowest level in 2015 and highest value in 2019 following a year with drought related low crop harvest.

-The regulation and effects described in this chapter cover the period 2005-2020.
-Additional agricultural regulation, such as requirement to increase the utilization efficiency of nitrogen in manure, a reduced fertiliser application norm on soil with a high content of organic matter and a ban on application of solid manures in autumn, are implemented from 2020 and 2021.
+The regulation and effects described in this chapter cover the period until and including 2019.
+Additional agricultural regulation, such as requirement to increase the utilization efficiency of nitrogen in manure and reduced fertilizer application norm on soil with high content of organic matter, are implemented from 2020 and 2021.